uhlenbrock/MU-IMS-422-522/progress.md

   - [ ] the current status of the order
   - [ ] order total price
   - [ ] date/time order was submitted
-  - [ ] if completed or cancelled, display a timestamp when that action took place
   - [ ] if any item is retired from the menu:
      - [ ] they can still access the item page
      - [ ] they cannot add it to a new cart

 *NOT* allowed to:

-- [ ] view another user's private data (such as current order, etc.)
+- [x] view another user's private data (such as current order, etc.)
-- [ ] view the administrator screens or use administrator functionality
+- [x] view the administrator screens or use administrator functionality
-- [ ] make themselves an administrator
+- [x] make themselves an administrator
+- [ ] See retired items in the menu

 ### Administrators